FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/fullstack-architecture/high-level-architecture.md

 RogueLearn will be implemented as a cloud-native application featuring a decoupled frontend and a targeted microservices backend.
 The architecture is defined by:
 - A **Next.js frontend application** for all user-facing experiences.
-- A **consolidated .NET 9 Core Service** that manages the majority of business logic, including the User, Quests, and Social domains.
+- A **consolidated .NET 9 `RogueLearn.UserService`** that manages the majority of business logic, including the User, Quests, Social, and Meeting domains.
 - A specialized, isolated **Go Event Service** for secure code execution and competitive programming events.
-- A specialized, isolated **Go Meeting Service** for real-time meeting collaboration.
 - An internal **Python Scraping Service** for data ingestion.
 - **Supabase** providing the PostgreSQL database, storage, and authentication.